-Hanoi Elegance Ruby – I cannot recommend this sweet little hotel enough.
+La Storis Ruby Hotel – I cannot recommend this sweet little hotel enough.
 It is one of the best and most affordable hotel experiences I’ve ever had!
 The rooms are small but very comfortable and cosy, they’re clean and well looked after and have everything you could need for your stay.
 Most importantly, the staff that work here provide exceptional customer service and make you feel so happy and comfortable while you’re there.

 Hoi An is an elegant fairytale town straight out of your dreams.
 The fusion of French architecture with the simple, resourceful lifestyle of the Vietnamese people makes for beautiful streets lined with bright lights, pretty trinkets and inviting cafes and restaurants.
 It’s a slower pace of life, compared to Hanoi and Ho Chi Minh but in no way is it less communal.
 Hoi An is worth visiting because the streets are beautiful and unlike anything you’ll see elsewhere and because it shows a slower, relaxed side to Vietnam.
 Three to four days is a good amount of time to stay in Hoi An.